reactjs/react.dev/beta/src/content/reference/react/useMemo.md

 #### Parameters {/*parameters*/}

 * `calculateValue`: The function calculating the value that you want to cache.
 It should be pure, should take no arguments, and should return a value of any type.
 React will call your function during the initial render.
-On subsequent renders, React will return the same value again if the `dependencies` have not changed since the last render.
-Otherwise, it will call `calculateValue`, return its result, and store it in case it can be reused later.
+On next renders, React will return the same value again if the `dependencies` have not changed since the last render.
+Otherwise, it will call `calculateValue`, return its result, and store it so it can be reused later.

 * `dependencies`: The list of all reactive values referenced inside of the `calculateValue` code.
 Reactive values include props, state, and all the variables and functions declared directly inside your component body.
 If your linter is [configured for React](/learn/editor-setup#linting), it will verify that every reactive value is correctly specified as a dependency.
 The list of dependencies must have a constant number of items and be written inline like `[dep1, dep2, dep3]`.
-React will compare each dependency with its previous value using the [`Object.is`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is) comparison algorithm.
+React will compare each dependency with its previous value using the [`Object.is`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is) comparison.

 #### Returns {/*returns*/}

 On the initial render, `useMemo` returns the result of calling `calculateValue` with no arguments.

-During subsequent renders, it will either return an already stored value from the last render (if the dependencies haven't changed), or call `calculateValue` again, and return the result that `calculateValue` has returned.
+During next renders, it will either return an already stored value from the last render (if the dependencies haven't changed), or call `calculateValue` again, and return the result that `calculateValue` has returned.

 #### Caveats {/*caveats*/}

 * `useMemo` is a Hook, so you can only call it **at the top level of your component** or your own Hooks.
 You can't call it inside loops or conditions.
 If you need that, extract a new component and move the state into it.
 * In Strict Mode, React will **call your calculation function twice** in order to [help you find accidental impurities.](#my-calculation-runs-twice-on-every-re-render) This is development-only behavior and does not affect production.
-If your calculation function is pure (as it should be), this should not affect the logic of your component.
+If your calculation function is pure (as it should be), this should not affect your logic.
 The result from one of the calls will be ignored.
 * React **will not throw away the cached value unless there is a specific reason to do that.** For example, in development, React throws away the cache when you edit the file of your component.
 Both in development and in production, React will throw away the cache if your component suspends during the initial mount.
 In the future, React may add more features that take advantage of throwing away the cache--for example, if React adds built-in support for virtualized lists in the future, it would make sense to throw away the cache for items that scroll out of the virtualized table viewport.
-This should match your expectations if you rely on `useMemo` solely as a performance optimization.
+This should be fine if you rely on `useMemo` solely as a performance optimization.
 Otherwise, a [state variable](/reference/react/useState#avoiding-recreating-the-initial-state) or a [ref](/reference/react/useRef#avoiding-recreating-the-ref-contents) may be more appropriate.

 <Note>